vacp2p/rfc/content/docs/rfcs/38/README.md

 ### Setup Parameters

-The node initializes the following parameters consisting of floats and integers.
+The node initializes the following integer constants:

 First the constants: